How to find out what’s really going on with your sales organisation

 One of your sales team has a great prospect lined up and they are pretty excited about the opportunity on the table for the company and for their sales targets, especially as they head into the next business quarter.
 They may be experienced at selling, and have been meeting similar prospects like this for years.
 Easy and they do it every day.
 So what’s the challenge here for them, for you and for the company?

 There is always the risk of defaulting to tried and tested habits that have won them business in the past.
 A beginner’s mind is always a great mindset to have in your sales team.
-Here are 6 questions to ask inside your sales organisation, on a regular basis. to increase awareness of the selling behaviours and get more traction in your sales meetings.
+Here are 6 questions Sales Managers should ask inside your sales organisation, on a regular basis, to increase awareness of the selling behaviours and get more traction in your sales meetings.

 For any meeting, having a plan and a conversation strategy will get your sales people more focused, create a structure and strategy and make better use of their selling time.
 Why wouldn’t you plan in such a ways as to reduce the number of meetings to get to a close?
 There’s nothing more rewarding than making progress fast and increasing the chance of winning business.